-A short hike through the forest near Big East Fork Retreat leads to The Overlook.
+A short hike through the forest near The Fork Inn's Retreat leads to The Overlook.
 The site sits atop Big East Fork Valley near the Natchez Trace State Park with easy access to a rarely traveled public road.
 The site overlooks the valley with a great view of sunrises and sunsets.
-A 0.8 mile trail (initially steep) leads to six-acre Lake Gratitude located by Big East Fork Retreat.
+A 0.8 mile trail (initially steep) leads to six-acre Lake Gratitude located at the Fork Inn's Retreat.
 No facilities!
-Day passes available at nearby Retreat required for toilets/showers (Short drive or long walk required).
+Day passes (available at The Fork Inn are required for toilets/showers (Short drive or long walk required).

 - Check in: After 10AM